v-brkic/portfolio/README.md

 ## About Me

-I'm a hardworking student and skilled software engineer with experience in:
+I'm a hardworking student and skilled software engineer with most experience in:

 - **TypeScript**
 - **JavaScript**